hastef88/hastef88.github.io/_posts/2016-01-19-synchronous-jms-publishing-with-wso2-esb-and-wso2-mb-300.md

 ```

-This sample uses the callout mediator to invoke the synchronized call.
+3. This sample uses the callout mediator to invoke the synchronized call.
 Therefore, to enable JMS transport for the callout mediator, enable the following propery in <ESB_HOME>/repository/conf/axis2/axis2_blocking_client.xml file.

 ```xml
 <transportSender name="jms" class="org.apache.axis2.transport.jms.JMSSender"/>
 ```

+4. Create a default endpoint with name "defaultEndpoint" from the ESB management console as per article [4].

+5. Create a custom proxy and use the proxy configuration in below "Sample Proxy" section.

 ### Sample Request :